Statistical Plan - 2008 Edition

 Refer to NCCI’s Unit Statistical Reporting Guidebook for additional information.

-Then, for experience rating purposes, a catastrophe would be subject to the Experience Rating Plan rule that addresses accidents involving two or more persons.
-To be specific, here's the rule that applies:
+For experience rating purposes, a catastrophe would be subject to the Experience Rating Plan rule that addresses accidents involving two or more persons, per Eperience Rating Plan Manual, Rule 2-D-3-b:

 "Accidents involving injuries to two or more persons shall be limited to the multiple claim accident limitation in the Tables of Weighting and Ballast Values, which is twice the normal accident limitation.
 The actual primary loss for such accidents is limited to $10,000 - twice the normal maximum primary value."